-The Writing for Film and Television curriculum consists of 40 credits.
-Each semester begins with a week-long residency, which will be held on our Boston (Fall) or Los Angeles (Spring) campus.
+Emerson College’s low-residency Writing for Film and Television graduate program requires the completion of 40 credits.
+Housed in the School of the Arts, the program begins with a weeklong residency each semester, which will be held on either our Boston (Fall) or Los Angeles (Spring) campus.

 • Short Screenplays